☰ Menu

 January 12th, 2018 by Stephen Bauman

 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.
-So said Martin Luther King, Jr. Ironic timing, isn’t it? that on the eve of our MLK commemoration weekend our president should so debase himself and the office he holds by his disparagement of, well,… Read More
+So said Martin Luther King, Jr. Ironic timing, isn’t it?… Read More

 Parable for a New Year